griphiam/markphilpot_com/content/2017/anime_winter_first.md

 ### [Little Witch Academia (TV)](https://anilist.co/anime/21858)

-Netflix suposedly has picked this up, but I can't find definite confirmation.
-I thought the short and movie were fun and entertaining in a very Trigger-like way.
+Netflix supposedly has picked this up, but for some inexplicable reason they haven't aired either of the first two episodes.
+This is a manifestation of a concern I have with Netflix and Amazon trying to wade into the anime space -- I have no confidence about their stewardship or attention to the anime community.
+I'm not saying Crunchyroll, Funimation and the rest are angels in this regard, but they are definitely more responsive due to the fact that anime is their main business.

 ![Kuzu no Honkai]({filename}/images/anime/2017/winter/21701-17ZLfVknEPAV.jpg "Kuzu no Honkai"){: .center}